1amol2/NoteIt/README.md

 # NoteIt

 The Notes App is a simple and intuitive application that allows you to create and manage your personal notes.
-Whether you need to note down a quick reminder, make a to-do list, or store important information, this app has got you covered.
+Whether you need to note down a quick reminder or store important information, this app has got you covered.

 # Features